BotStudios/Jet-Brawley/README.md

   - Save

 ## Contributing
-Contributions are always welcome, currently we are planning to update the bot to discord.js@v14, we highly recommend those who wanted to contribute to help us out with this.
-Changes that does not make sense will not be accepted.
+Contributions are always welcome, changes that don't make sense will not be accepted.

 ## Credits
  - Huge thanks to our contributors ([@w3cy](https://github.com/w3cy), [@leecheeyong](https://github.com/leecheeyong))